-Usability testing can mark the difference between success and utter failure for a firm, a manufacturer or a service provider, between standing out in the market or sinking into obscurity.
+Usability testing can make the difference between success and utter failure for a firm, a manufacturer or a service provider, between standing out in the market and sinking into obscurity.

-Below, we have prepared a comprehensive guide regarding website usability testing, with all you need to know about it.
+Below, we have prepared a comprehensive guide to website usability testing, covering everything you need to know about it.

 Usability testing is the process of evaluating a product or service through testing by representative users.

-The whole essence of this testing is to spot and assess any usability issues, collect qualitative and quantitative data and measure the user's satisfaction regarding the performance and effectiveness of the product/ service, and the extent to which it fulfilled the participant’s expectations.
+The objective of testing is to spot and assess usability issues, collect qualitative and quantitative data and measure users satisfaction with the performance and effectiveness of the product/ service, as well as the extent to which it meets their expectations.

-Naturally, usability testing is often used by product designers and service providers that wish to improve their products or services.
-Nowadays, anything, from everyday appliances, like smartphones, ovens, and cables to complex machines, like cars or drones, is repeatedly tested by representative users.
-Experience designers use them frequently to improve the feeling a customer gets while unboxes its newly purchased machine and software designers to identify problems or areas requiring improvement in their solution packages, be it ERP systems or PC programs.
+Naturally, usability testing is often used by designers and service providers that wish to improve their products or services.
+Everything from commonplace objects, like smartphones, ovens, and cables to complex machines like cars and drones, is repeatedly tested by representative users.
+Experience designers frequently conduct usability tests to improve the feeling a customer gets while unboxing newly purchased products, and software designers to identify problems or areas requiring improvement in their solution packages.

-If there is a product or service out there in need of constant usability testing is the online experience.
-Nowadays, web designers always pass their websites, e-shops, and applications through usability testing to make sure everything works correctly.
+If there is one product or service out there in need of constant usability testing, it is the online experience.
+Nowadays, web designers pass all their websites, e-shops, and applications through usability testing to make sure everything works correctly.

-Well, a Representative User is the person assessing and defining the quality of a given service or product, chosen for meeting all or most of the basic characteristics of the future users – consumers of the product/service.
-Such a person or persons are in the best position to identify possible issues and give a chance to its creators to rectify it before launching it to the market.
+A representative user is the person assessing the quality of a given service or product, chosen because they have all or most of the basic characteristics of expected users (consumers of the product/service).
+Such a person is in the best position to identify possible issues before launching the product to the market.

-Remember: usability testing is all about “specified users with specified goals in a specified context of use.”
-Of course, any kind of testing is better than no testing, but having one’s product examined by people who belong to your market audience can save a company much embarrassment – or even more serious trouble.
+Remember: usability testing is all about specified users with specified goals in a specified context of use.
+Of course, any kind of testing is better than no testing, but having your product examined by people who belong to your target audience provides the best feedback.

-Picking out representative users for a usability testing is critical to its overall success.
-Factors such as age, gender, educational level and occupation, location, and nationality, financial and social status, as well as prior exposure to the product/service or some of its earlier versions and editions must be taken into account and used as selection criteria.
+Picking out representative users for usability testing is critical to overall success.
+Factors such as age, gender, educational level, occupation, location, nationality, financial and social status, and prior exposure to the product/service should be taken into account and potentially used as selection criteria.

-For instance, having a member of the team that created a website to evaluate its functionality wouldn’t exactly serve the usability testing’s purpose since the person would know in advance the fastest or easiest way to do things.
+For instance, having a member of the team that created a website evaluate its functionality wouldn’t exactly serve the usability study purpose, since the person would already know the fastest or easiest way to do things.

-People with much prior knowledge and exposure to the tested product or service are not the best picks for representative users.
-You cannot have a father judge his child, can you?
+People with too much prior knowledge or exposure to the tested product/service are usually not the best choice for representative users.
+You cannot have a father judge his own child, can you?

-Hence, using targeted users – especially when testing the functionality of a specific feature on a website – is of the essence.
-Using randomly selected users could lead to seriously distorted or flawed results and conclusions and ultimately to a launching disaster.
+Hence, selecting targeted users – especially when testing the functionality of a specific feature on a website – is of the essence.
+Testing with randomly selected users could lead to seriously distorted or flawed results and ultimately lead to a launch disaster.

-In fact, we can lay a hand on that.
-Use our specially designed feature that allows you to pick targeted users who meet your demographic criteria, thus ensuring your participants we yield truly valuable feedback.
+We can help with that.
+Use our specially designed feature that allows you to pick targeted users who meet your demographic criteria, thus ensuring your participants will yield truly valuable feedback.

 There are two basic types of usability testing, namely formal and informal.
 They can both prove valuable at certain stages of the development process.
 Let us see how.